 This “fear premium” is important for options traders.
 During times of turbulence, our potential for great returns can go up dramatically — not down.
 (Remember what we said about volatility not being the same as risk?)

 As stock prices become more volatile, option values rise.
 So, for example, during times of stress we could use that to our advantage by buying a stock we like for a cheaper price.
-We could then hedge it more effectively by selling a covered call contract for a higher premium that put more money in our pockets, thereby taking on less risk.
+We could then hedge our risk more effectively by selling a covered call contract for a higher premium that puts more money in our pockets, thereby taking on less risk.